📊 The Gap Between Opportunity and Access

 There is a pattern we see at BPP.
 It repeats with nearly every inquiry we receive.

-A marketing director at a company based outside China sees Baidu's traffic numbers — 700 million monthly active users on the Baidu App alone, search intent that converts at rates most Western platforms cannot match — and decides to explore.
+A marketing director at a company based outside China sees these numbers and decides to explore.
 They spend weeks researching, trying to figure out how to get an account running.
 Somewhere between the Chinese business license requirement, the mainland bank account, the Chinese phone number, and a dashboard that is entirely in Chinese, the project stalls.
 Six months later, nothing has launched.

 Meanwhile, their competitors who found a way in are quietly capturing low-competition keywords, building brand presence in a search engine that 700 million Chinese consumers use every day.